- Getting Started With the Free Edition

 - Search Optimization allows you to use pipelines to maximize the way your results are returned to your users.

-You might also want to invite colleagues to your Coveo organization so they can, for instance, review your Coveo Analytics dashboards (see Manage Members).
+You might also want to invite colleagues to your Coveo organization so they can, for instance, review your Coveo Analytics dashboards (see Adding and Managing Members).